Nominations will open on 14 August 2018 .

 For those who have been responsible for the development and adoption of a technology that has significantly improved societal and/or industry capabilities.
 In this case the primary outcome is not a financial benefit but has measurable broad community or industry impact.

 Typically this could be a researcher or developer in a Public Funded Research Organisation, university or private company, where the outcome is in the form of industry development, or measureable improvement in community well-being or sustainability measures.
 Examples could include technologies that improve remote monitoring of agriculture/ecosystems, or improved access to remote learning and health care.

-The Australian Academy of Technology and Engineering administers the award which will be presented at the ATSE Innovation Dinner at the annual ATSE National Technology Challenges Dialogue.
+The Australian Academy of Technology and Engineering administers the award which will be presented at the annual ATSE Innovation Dinner.

 Promoting Australia's advancement through technology